flowy-framework/flowy/README.md

 <!-- MDOC !-->

+**⚠️ Important Notice: Early Stage Development**
+We are delighted to introduce Flowy, a powerful and versatile software library.
+As we continue to refine and expand its capabilities, please be aware of the following:

+**🚧 Under Construction:**

+- Development Stage: Flowy is currently in its infancy.
+Rapid changes and updates are an integral part of this phase.
+- API Stability: Expect fluctuations in the API.
+Future versions may introduce changes that could disrupt existing implementations.

+**🔗 Use at Your Own Risk:**

+- Testing: Ensure thorough testing when integrating Flowy into your projects.
+- Feedback: Your input is invaluable.
+Please report any issues or suggestions to help us improve.

+Thank you for choosing Flowy.
+We are excited to build something great together!

 ## Introduction

 Flowy is designed to streamline your Elixir development process, bringing the magic and simplicity of Rails-like frameworks into the Elixir world.
 Our goal is to reduce boilerplate, enhance productivity, and make development enjoyable.